 - 1. Formal training.
 ELDP participants will meet as a cohort approximately four times over a twelve month period for one week of training each time.
 The training will focus on managerial and leadership skills, as well as technical training in areas such as audit, project management, and financial management. - 2.
 Mentoring.
 During the first formal training session each participant will complete a self evaluation and identify one or two individuals within the government that he or she thinks would be a good mentor for them throughout the program.
 The program participant and the mentor will meet regularly to discuss the individual's progress, challenges, or other topics of interest.
 The program participant will be encouraged to learn how the mentor achieved success and think about how the mentor's characteristics, habits, or philosophies can be incorporated into the mentee's own style.
 Participants will be asked to report on the mentoring experience when they meet as a cohort for formal training. - 3.
 Developmental assignments.
-As part of the self-assessment in the first formal training session, participants will identify and describe possible developmental assignments that they would like to complete during the twelve months.
-The development assignment will focus on real-world issues in their organization, and give participants the opportunity to hone technical skills and apply their learning in selected project areas.
-Governments will coordinate and support participants in the developmental assignments by providing a project mentor and committing support to the project in writing.
-Participants will be asked to report on the developmental assignments when they meet as a cohort for formal training.
-Participants will not be allowed to continue in the ELDP program if the insular government does not assist with and support developmental assignments.

-- 4. Reading and group assignments.
+As part of the self-assessment in the first training session, participants will identify and describe possible developmental assignments that they would like to complete during the twelve months.
+The developmental assignment will focus on real-world issues in their organization and give participants the opportunity to hone technical skills and apply their learning in selected areas. - 4.
+Reading and group assignments.
 Participants will be provided with books and reading assignments to be completed prior to the formal training sessions.
 Participants will be provided with a reading list from which they can choose books of interest.
 Participants will also be tasked to complete group assignments between cohort training sessions.
 This will encourage cross-government sharing of information and provide participants with the opportunity to work closely with other members of the cohort. - 5.
 Team project.
-Under the supervision of the PITI/VITI Project Coordinator, the ELDP Program Manager and ELDP faculty, each ELDP participant will participate on a team to define and complete a major project for the insular governments.
-The project will likely be a project that the government wants to do but lacks the resources to initiate or complete.
+Under the supervision of the PITI/VITI Project Coordinator, the ELDP Program Manager and ELDP faculty, each ELDP participant will participate on a team to define and complete a major project.
+The project will be applicable to